Fordalex/google_books_api/README.md

     Remove keyboard after user has searched for a book.
     Don't allow a user to put in conflicting dates when adding a book.

+### Responsive

+Profile

+    The desktop needs some work.
+The reading and read nav needs finishing.

+Search Books

+    The top margin is too small.
+On small mobile the view is too squashed.

+Settings

+    ...

+View all

+    The desktop needs to be started.

+Login

+    A container needs creating for all forms and hopfully that will also work for the intro section.

 ### Problems

+None...

 ##### Futrue upgrads